Gurbachan Singh Babbehali

 Gurbachan Singh Babbehali is an Indian politician and belongs to the ruling Shiromani Akali Dal.
 He is a member of Punjab Legislative Assembly and represents Gurdaspur.

-Family and Education

-His father's name is Moninder Singh.

 Political career

-He was elected to the Punjab Legislative Assembly in 2007 from Gurdaspur.
+The son of Moninder Singh, he was elected to the Punjab Legislative Assembly in 2007 from Gurdaspur.
 He was re-elected in 2012.

 He is Chief Parliamentary Secretary in the current Punjab Government.